alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 Let's consider the following example where a system needs a total of 160 vCPUs:
-* If the fault tolerance is 10%, we cannot lose more than 16 vCPUs, so a valid configuration is 10 workers of 16 vCPUs each.
+* If the fault tolerance is 10%, we cannot lose more than 16 vCPUs, so a valid configuration is 10 workers with 16 vCPUs.
-* If the fault tolerance is 20%, we cannot lose more than 32 vCPUs, so a valid configuration is 5 workers of 32 vCPUs each.
+* If the fault tolerance is 20%, we cannot lose more than 32 vCPUs, so a valid configuration is 5 workers with 32 vCPUs.

-About the amount of RAM for each worker, the document gives the following rule of thumb in case of applications that are relatively greedy in memory, such as Java applications: a good ratio is 8GB of RAM per vCPU, so if we choose an instance type with 4 vCPUs, then we need to take 32GB of RAM.
+About the amount of RAM for each worker, the document gives the following rule of thumb in case of applications that are relatively greedy in memory, such as Java applications: a good ratio is 8GB of RAM per vCPU, so if we choose an instance type with 4 vCPUs, then we need to take about 32GB of RAM.

 ### Cluster creation
 Open a terminal on your computer and execute the following instructions: